What Your Roof Warranty Actually Says: A Plain-Language Guide to Common Terms

 Workmanship refers to how well a roof was installed.
 A workmanship warranty covers mistakes the contractor made during the job.
 It comes from the contractor, not the manufacturer.

-Think of it this way.
 The manufacturer is responsible for the quality of the shingles.
 The contractor is responsible for the quality of the installation.
-If flashing comes loose because it was not attached correctly, that is a workmanship issue.
+If flashing comes loose because it was not properly attached, that is a workmanship issue.
 If a shingle cracks because it was flawed when it came off the production line, that is a manufacturer issue.

 What Is an Authorized Contractor?

-Colorado homeowners can search CRA's directory of vetted, licensed, and insured roofing contractors at coloradoroofing.org/members.
+Colorado homeowners can search CRA’s directory of vetted, licensed, and insured roofing contractors at coloradoroofing.org.